 There are four BiblioPlan courses:

 Ancients, which covers Creation to the Fall of Rome

 Medieval, which covers the Fall of Rome to the Renaissance (Note: while the focus is primarily on western civilization, this course does cover Asia, Africa, and the Americas prior to Columbus, as well as Islam.)

-Modern America and the World, which covers 1850-2000 (Note: this course has a slightly conservative political slant.)
+Modern, which covers both American and World history from 1850-2000 (Note: this course has a slightly conservative political slant.)

-Modern American and the World also reflects this ecumenical approach with coverage of some Catholic missionaries along with Protestants.
-Most Catholics should find Modern American and the World an excellent choice since it includes discussion of critical events such as Mexico's repression of the Catholic Church.
+Modern also reflects this ecumenical approach with coverage of some Catholic missionaries along with Protestants.
+Most Catholics should find Modern an excellent choice since it includes discussion of critical events such as Mexico's repression of the Catholic Church.
 (This is probably the best modern history text I've yet seen that includes discussion of Christianity without leaning almost exclusively toward Protestantism or Catholicism.)
 While the Medieval course treats Catholicism with respect, it highlights Protestant heroes and events.